zonafets/NTE/README.md

 I developed the following example (with [Demo](https://zonafets.github.io/NTE/src/TodoListExample/todoapp.html)) to train myself to a deep use of the javascript features while I was learning about the recent frameworks.

-But the idea behind looks interesting and I am available to move from my country if someone wants to support its realization.
+But the idea behind looks interesting.

 Link to old guesses at bottom.